 Does pet insurance cover dental illnesses?

 Did you know that dental disease (AKA periodontal or gum disease) is one of the most common illnesses seen in dogs and cats?
 An estimated 70% of cats and 80% of dogs develop dental disease by age three, but it often goes undetected by pet owners.
-Left untreated, dental disease can cause chronic pain, eroded gums, and tooth loss.
+Left untreated, dental disease can cause chronic pain, eroded gums, and deciduous teeth.
 It can even lead to dangerous infections that spread to major organs, like the heart, lungs, liver, and kidneys.
 When the disease is discovered, treatment can be costly and time-consuming, especially if it’s diagnosed in the later stages.